Contemporary knowledge about God, Evolution, and the meaning of human life.

 66. Great rivers are so powerful because they flow down into the sea, accumulating in themselves water from the entire neighborhood.

-The wise who desire to help people have to put themselves below others.
+Likewise, the wise who desire to help people have to put themselves below others.
 This is why despite being superior, they are not a burden to people, and people do not harm them.
 People gladly follow them and do not turn away from them.

 They constantly advance further, yet people do not envy them.